Find out what's really holding your website back. Get your audit here.

 We have all been there.

-That first client project where the colours didn't quite match, the layout broke on mobile, and you realised too late that you hadn't saved a Figma backup.
+That first client project where the colours did not quite match, the layout broke on mobile, and you realised too late that you had not saved a Figma backup.
 At ALF Design Group — a UX-first Webflow agency based in Singapore — we have mentored designers who started exactly like that.
 Full of ideas, but unsure how to turn them into structured, professional-grade websites.

 1. Skipping the Wireframe and Mock-Up Phase